TrynkaLab/sc-blipper/README.md

 # Enrich

+## What it does
 This workflow takes a numeric matrix (lfc/beta's/pvalues/-1,0,1) and runs enrichment analysis on it.
+It has strong overlaps with cNMF, but is slightly different in that the starting point is generalized to work with any numeric matrix.
 It is very configurable, so lots of options.

 ## General IO
 - Input:
-  - gene x condition matrix (can be tranposed as well using `enrich.transpose=true`)
+  - gene x condition matrix (can be tranposed if it is condition x gene, using `enrich.transpose=true`)
   - params.config file setting parameters
   - .gmt files for geneset and summary statistics for gwas enrichment
 - Output: